From an article originally published in Tournaments Illuminated #118, Spring 1996.

 The Maul and Shield are considered "comic" awards, more burden than honor.

-Lion's Torse: given by the Sovereign for armor worn on the field that is period, functional, and esthetically pleasing.
+Lion's Torse: given by the Crown for armor worn on the field that is period, functional, and esthetically pleasing.

 Fury of the Lion: given for ferocity and chivalry on the field of battle.

-The Throne's Favor given to a subject or group for a significant contribution to the Kingdom through conspicuous service.
+The Throne's Favor given by the Crown to a subject or group for a significant contribution to the Kingdom through conspicuous service.
 Recipients have the right to display a checky Or and argent pennon, with ribbons in colors associated with the awarding royalty.

 King's Favor: given by the King as a token of personal favor.

-The Lion's Strength: given for consistent and significant contributions to the Kingdom for 20 years or more.
+The Lion's Strength: given by the Crown for consistent and significant contributions to the Kingdom for 20 years or more.

-The Leo Minor: given to the teens of An Tir for continued service to the Kingdom.
+The Leo Minor: given by the Crown to the teens of An Tir for continued service to the Kingdom.

 The Rath of An Tir: is given for period encampments that are pleasing to the Crown.